wikimedia/pywikibot/ROADMAP.rst

 Pending removal in Pywikibot 14
 -------------------------------

+* 11.5.0: :exc:`exceptions.TimeoutError` is deprecated in favour of :class:`exceptions.ApiTimeoutError`
 * 11.5.0: :mod:`config` ``textfile_encoding`` variable will be removed; use 'utf-8' directly instead
   (:phab:`T430454`)
 * 11.4.0: The signature of :meth:`APISite.allusers()